 How Devo indexes data

 One of the biggest challenges facing big data solutions isn't how to collect and store large amounts of data, but rather how to quickly find the "needles in the haystack".
-To accelerate searches for very specific information, Devo uses a unique two-level system for indexing data.
+To accelerate searches for very specific information, the Devo Platform uses a unique two-level system for indexing data.

 This is the primary index used to locate the requested data across multiple data nodes.
 This index is used for every query and every time you call upon a table in the finder.

 The primary function of the tag index is to identify the files that contain the events you are requesting.

 Every query calls a data table and every table is usually associated internally to one or sometimes more tags.
 Each event is saved in an individual file path, identifying the complete event tag, the domain, and the date.
 The tag index can thus quickly isolate the files containing the data requested.

 This index sometimes works in combination with the token index.

 This second index contains all tokens identified in the data saved across all data nodes.
 An internal indexing task runs regularly to scan the recently ingested events to identify all tokens and add them to this index.
 This is an inverted index, which means that every token is mapped to the individual events in which the token has been found.